Tom Dempsey recommends the following camera gear for on-the-go photographers:

 - Beware that seawater can corrode contacts even on waterproof phones, so a case or a TG-7 is advised.
 While a cheap CaliCase Universal Waterproof Case can take smartphones snorkeling under seawater, beware that 2 out of 4 copies that I received in 2018 noticeably softened camera resolution due to a milky stain on the already-blurry plastic window.

-PART C. MIDSIZE TRAVEL CAMERAS
+PART C. Best MIDSIZE TRAVEL CAMERA

 Smaller, cheaper midsize cameras with 1″-Type sensor